You are here

 Sesame oil is one of the most important remedies in Ayurvedic medicine for its harmonizing effects on the irritated vata dosha, which is behind the disturbance of the other two doshas - pitta and kapha.
 It is rich in B vitamins and minerals such as iron, calcium, magnesium, copper, phosphorus, potassium, zinc and selenium.
 It contains many antioxidants, linoleic and alpha-linolenic acid and lecithin.
 Due to its antiseptic and detoxifying effects, it is beneficial not only for the good health of the skin tissue, but also for the nervous system, muscular activity, the joint apparatus and the overall strengthening of immunity.

-To restore the overall balance of the body, we recommend always using one of the three types of Ayurvedic body oils VATA, PITTA or KAPHA according to the individual constitution.
+To restore the overall balance of the body, we recommend always using one of the three types of Ayurvedic body oils: VATA oil, PITTA oil or KAPHA oil according to the individual constitution.
 The oils, with their rich composition of Ayurvedic herbs suitable for the dosha, easily penetrate the top layer of the skin to the subcutaneous tissue and then deeper to the nerve endings to the fascia of the connective tissue and have the ability to harmonize doshic imbalances.
 Also try them as part of Doshic Therapies along with Ayurvedic Doshic Tea, Chyawanprash Herbal Elixir to boost immunity and Amalaki Doshic Nutritional Bar.

 VATA tělový olej